Castlevania: Symphony of the Night

 In Closing

 If the worst you can say about a game is that you want more than it is doing something right.
 The production values are some of the best on the platform, especially the soundtrack and the gameplay is sublime.
-Castlevania: Symphony of the Night defied all expectations and is not just one of the best PS One games of all time but one of the best games ever made.
-If you’ve read this far you need to buy it now, no questions asked.
+Castlevania: Symphony of the Night defies all expectations and is not just one of the best PS One games but one of the best games ever made.
+If you have read this far you need to buy it now, no questions asked.

 symphony of the night